Aryaa6603/Keypoint-Detection-Using-Movenet-Model/README.md

 # Keypoint-Detection-Using-Movenet-Model
 MoveNet is a state-of-the-art model developed by Google for human pose detection, capable of identifying 17 keypoints on the human body.
 It is designed for real-time applications, offering two variants: Lightning and Thunder.
 The Lightning model is optimized for low-latency scenarios, while Thunder is tailored for high-accuracy tasks.
-Both models can achieve over 30 frames per second, making them suitable for live applications such as fitness tracking and sports analytics[1][2][3].
+Both models can achieve over 30 frames per second, making them suitable for live applications such as fitness tracking and sports analytics.

 ### Architecture and Functionality